The structure theory of Nilspaces III: Inverse limit representations and topological dynamics: Introduction

 We return to the setting of $\Z$-systems as in the previous section, i.e.~we take $H=\{T^n\}_{n\in\Z}$ for a homeomorphism $T$ of $X$.
 Host, Kra and Maass \cite{HKM10}*{Corollary 4.3} gave the following characterization of the regional proximal relation of order $s$ if the system $(H,X)=(\{T^n\},X)$ is minimal and distal: we have $(x,y)\in \RP^s_T(X)$ if and only if $\llcorner^{s+1}(x;y)\in C^{s+1}_H(X)$.
 Shao and Ye \cite{SY12} proved that this holds for general abelian actions, even without the assumption that the system is distal.

 Motivated by this, in \cite{GGY}, the following definition for the regional proximal relation for general group actions is introduced. \begin{dfn} Let $(H,X)$ be a topological dynamical system.
-We say that a pair of points, $x,y\in X$ is {\bf regionally proximal of order} $s$ and write $(x,y)\in \RP_H^s(X)$, if and only if $\llcorner^{s+1}(x;y)\in C^{s+1}_H(X)$. \end{dfn}
+We say that a pair of points, $x,y\in X$ is {\bf regionally proximal of order} $s$ and write $(x,y)\in \RP_H^s(X)$, if and only if $\llcorner^{s+1}(x;y)\in C^{s+1}_H(X)$.\footnote{The regionally proximal relation of order $s$ is denoted by $\textbf{NRP}^{[s]}(X)$ in \cite{GGY}.} \end{dfn}

 It is shown in \cite{GGY} that, perhaps surprisingly, the newly introduced relation is an equivalence relation for any minimal action (without any restriction on the group).
 Moreover the proof of this more general fact is simpler than the one given in \cite{SY12}.